• Skip to primary navigation

 Conclusion: Stay High and Culinary Adventures Await

 So, grab your ingredients, fire up your sous vide, and embark on a culinary adventure with cannabis infused citrus butter.
-And remember, as Margaret always says, stay high and enjoy your culinary creations!
+Stay high, friends!

 Links and mentions: